How being shot in the hip can be deadly

 The faster the bullet -- as with longer-barrel rifles -- the more damage that bullet can do, said CNN chief medical correspondent Dr. Sanjay Gupta.

-Two firearms were recovered from the baseball field where Scalise was shot: an SKS rifle, which is a Chinese-made version of the well-known AK rifle, and a 9-millimeter handgun, according to a law enforcement source.
+Two firearms were recovered from the baseball field where Scalise was shot: an SKS rifle and a 9-millimeter handgun, according to a law enforcement source.
 Authorities believe that Scalise and three others were shot with the SKS rifle.

 The most recent statement by Scalise's office anticipated that "he will require additional operations," though what types of surgery and the reason for them remain unclear.

-Note: Correction: An earlier version of this story incorrectly described the SKS rifle.